exyi/cisint/README.md

 You can find more detailed into in
 * [API documentation](docs/api.md) - how to use the API and extensibility points
 * [Internals docs](docs/internals.md) - how it works.
 It may me useful in order to understand what's happening.

+## Project status

+This projects is rather a proof of concept than something you could really use.
+If you'd like to play with it you are welcome, you can post issues, pull requests or join discussion at [#cisint-chat:matrix.org](https://riot.im/app/#/room/#cisint-chat:matrix.org)